Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 ## Examples

 The best way to learn the language you have to remeber the syntax and the functions but then you have to practice.
-The following code examples will show you how to begin after you have try'd it you can open the Examples.md file and learn more about the Spike Custom System Programming Language.
+The following code examples will show you how to begin after you have try'd it you can open the Examples.md file and learn more about the Ekips Prime Pro Programming Language.

 1. `drive(10)`
 2. `module(100)`